Private, In-Home Tutoring in Carnot-Moon, Pennsylvania

-SchoolTutoring Academy’s tutoring programs for Carnot-Moon students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Carnot-Moon, Pennsylvania students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Moon Area School District is proud to offer state of the art education technology in their classrooms.
 Students from elementary through high school grades are exposed to and interact with technology on a daily basis.
 Many of the High School classrooms are equipped with computers for each student as well as smart boards for teachers.
 Some Elementary and Junior High classes also are equipped with modern technology to further education and make learning easier and more effective for students.

 We currently cover the following Carnot-Moon-area school district: Moon Area School District.

 Educating Our Parents: Understanding the Carnot-Moon District Curriculum

 Students at Moon Area School District are taught all Core requirements according to state standards.
 Students are given a good foundation in reading, writing, math, and science and are therefore prepared to have proficient or higher scores on their PSSA and Keystone exams.
 Students are thus prepared not only for the exams, but for their other courses and life beyond graduation.

 Besides Core subjects and other elective and required material, Moon Area School District focuses on providing a quality arts program.
 The arts include visual, audio, and theater arts.
 Students are offered classes and after school activities that allow them to hone their skills.
 The students develop their aesthetic and artistic interpretation senses and are encouraged to think creatively, which enhances other areas of their learning.
 Also, the work they accomplish is proudly displayed and produced at the schools in which they are performed and created.